mlederbauer/NMRcraft/README.md

 To develop this project, install the environment and the pre-commit hooks with

-## Getting started with your project

-First, create a repository on GitHub with the same name as this project, and then run the following commands:

 ```bash
 conda env create -f environment.yml # alternatively: conda create -n nmrcraft python=3.11 pip
 conda activate nmrcraft